Dealing in Stolen Property

 Theft and Recently Stolen Property Inferences

-Under subsection 1, evidence that a person used false identification to lease personal property and then fails to return leased property within 3 days of the termination of the leasing contract, unless satisfactorily explained, creates an inference that the property was obtained with the intent to commit the criminal offense of theft.
+Under subsection 1, evidence that a person used false identification to lease personal property and then fails to return the leased property within three days of the termination of the leasing contract unless satisfactorily explained creates an inference that the property was obtained with the intent to commit the criminal offense of theft.

-Under subsection 2, evidence that the defendant was in possession of recently stolen property, unless satisfactorily explained, creates an inference that the person knew or should have know that the property was stolen.
+Under subsection 2, evidence that the defendant was in possession of the recently stolen property unless satisfactorily explained, creates an inference that the person knew or should have known that the property was stolen.

-Under subsection 3, evidence that an item was purchased at a price well below fair market value, unless satisfactorily explained, creates an inference that the person who bought the property knew or should have know that the property was stolen.
+Under subsection 3, evidence that an item was purchased at a price well below fair market value unless satisfactorily explained, creates an inference that the person who bought the property knew or should have known that the property was stolen.

-Under subsection 4, evidence that an item was bought or sold out of the regular course of business or without the normal proof of ownership, unless satisfactorily explained, creates an inference that the person buying or selling the item know or should have known that it was stolen.
+Under subsection 4, evidence that an item was bought or sold out of the regular course of business or without the normal proof of ownership unless satisfactorily explained, creates an inference that the person buying or selling the item knew or should have known that it was stolen.

 Finding a Lawyer for Dealing in Stolen Property in Tampa, FL